 The system also offers nationwide search capability.
 Users can conduct searches across multiple federal courts simultaneously, which is particularly useful for identifying related litigation or tracking a party’s litigation history.

-In practice, many lawyers use PACER daily.
+In practice, many people use PACER daily.
 They review newly filed complaints, monitor opposing counsel’s filings, check whether judges have issued rulings, confirm hearing dates, and obtain certified copies of orders or judgments when necessary.

 Can Anybody Use PACER?